Before you travel (everybody should read this!)

 - Why are you afraid to return to your country of origin?

-- Have you been persecuted, threatened, tortured, imprisoned or hurt etc.?
+- Have you been persecuted, threatened, wrongly imprisoned or hurt etc.?

-- Are you in danger there because of your race, religion, nationality, political views, sex, gender or sexual orientation?
+- Are you in danger there because of your race, religion, nationality, political views, sex, gender, sexual orientation or family ties?

 - If you have applied for asylum in the US or any of the other ‘Five Eye’ countries (United Kingdom, New Zealand & Australia), you may no longer be entitled to the full independent refugee process in Canada.
 Instead you only have access to a Pre-Removal Risk Assessment (PRRA) hearing conducted by a government official.
-You will be able to have a lawyer present with you.
-The PRRA is a less thorough process and has a lower success rate (about 44%) than the refugee process.
-However, if you are successful you will be recognized as either a refugee or a protected person in Canada.
+If you have a lawyer, you will be able to have the lawyer present with you.
+The PRRA is a less thorough process and has a much lower success rate than the refugee process.
+However, if you are successful you will be recognized as a Protected Person in Canada.

-- Plattsburgh Cares gives information and support to people wanting to leave the US to seek asylum in Canada: support@plattsburghcares.org
+- Plattsburgh Cares provides some support to asylum seekers in Plattsburgh: [email protected]

 - Free legal advice: NYS Office of New Americans Immigration Hotline: 1-800-566-7636 (many languages)